If you’re a whizz with a spreadsheet or specialist software, or have great organisational skills then we want to hear from you!

 If you would like to enquire about the possibility of a placement, it is essential that any enquiry clearly specifies available dates.
 Placements are often not possible to facilitate due to our team only being at the Festival site for a short time.

-www.cashandtrafficmanagement.com employ car parking staff from the Sunday before the Festival until the Monday after the Festival – staff are required to work a minimum of four 12 hour shifts.
-Similarly www.dcsiteservices.com employ staff to assist with running the campervan and caravan fields.
-They also supply checkers at vehicle gates and staff the onsite vehicle chaperone service.
+www.ctm.uk.com employ car parking staff from the Sunday before the Festival until the Monday after the Festival – staff are required to work a minimum of four 12 hour shifts.

 There are opportunities to work for different organisations and charities providing services for the Festival.
 Normally people are required to work three 8 hour shifts for their ticket, but it does vary slightly.
 In some cases you would be required to pay for the ticket in advance, and would be reimbursed after completing the required hours.

-Tent stewards and campsite wardens are recruited from local carnival clubs, parent teachers associations, sports clubs and voluntary groups.
-Over the past five years the Festival has trained thousands of individuals, has a waiting list of organisations wishing to raise funds in this way and does not anticipate many vacancies in 2013.
+- Tent stewards and campsite wardens are recruited from local carnival clubs, parent teachers associations, sports clubs and voluntary groups.
+Over the past five years the Festival has trained thousands of individuals, has a waiting list of organisations wishing to raise funds in this way.

 - Property lockups are run by different peace and environmental groups, so if you are a member of such a group, you might wish to check if your local branch is involved.